 Reimbursement is made to the victim for out-of-pocket expenses, or to any person who paid the victim’s expenses.
-Reimbursement may also be paid directly to service providers, such as hospitals, doctors, funeral homes, and others, for expenses that victim has to pay as a result of the crime.
+Payment may also be paid directly to service providers, such as hospitals, doctors, funeral homes, and others, for expenditures that the victim has to pay as a result of the crime.

 Updated: March 2018